nightfallai/nightfall_dlp_action/README.md

 _Env Variables_
 These variables should be made available to the nightfall_dlp_action by adding them to the `env:` key in your workflow
 1) `NIGHTFALL_API_KEY`
-    - get a (FREE) Nightfall API Key by registering an account with the Nightfall API HERE
+    - get a (FREE) Nightfall AI DLP Scan API Key by registering an account with the Nightfall API HERE
     - add this variable to your target repository's "Github Secrets" and passed in to your Github Workflow's `env`.

 2) `EVENT_BEFORE` (*only required for Github Workflows running on a `push` event)